About

 Coal Ash Pollution Analysis

-Cleaned, processed and analyzed hundreds of pages of water testing data to understand how coal ash storage affects groundwater.
-Also created an interactive map for users to explore water contamination results at specific power plants.
+I cleaned, processed and analyzed hundreds of pages of water testing data to understand how coal ash storage affects groundwater.
+I also created an interactive map for users to explore water contamination results at specific power plants.

 data analysis graphics mapping